Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Tate resolutions of -modules from Clifford modules

 In~\cite{EisenbudSchreyer} there is an explicit description of all maps in the Tate resolution in case of a nested pair of complete intersections such as the following.

-\begin{example} Consider the coordinate ring $P_U$ of of a $g$-dimensional isotropic subspace $U$ in the complete intersection $X$ of two quadrics as a $P_X$-module.
+\begin{example} Consider the coordinate ring $P_U$ of a $g$-dimensional isotropic subspace $U$ in the complete intersection $X$ of two quadrics as a $P_X$-module.
 The Tate resolution $\TT(P_U)$ has an overlap of length $\ell=\codim_X \PP(U^*)=2g-1-(g-1)=g$.
-In case g=3 it has betti table
+In case $g=3$ it has Betti table

-The vertical maps in the display of $\TT(P_U)$ are north west maps in the betti table.
-For example $\phi_0$ is a $20\times 1$ matrix of quadrics in this case.
+The vertical maps in the display of $\TT(P_U)$ are northwest diagonal maps in the Betti table, which are represented by matrices of quadratic forms.
+For example the map $\phi_0$ as in Proposition \ref{Tate of linear CM} is given by a $20\times 1$ matrix of quadrics, represented in the Betti table by the northwest map from the left-most $1$ on the lower to the $20$ in the upper row.
 For arbitrary $g$ we obtain the formulas

-for the ranks $a_i$ in the lower row of the diagram above from the equations (\ref{ev}) and (\ref{odd}) in Section 3. \end{example}
+for the ranks $a_i$ in the lower row of the diagram above from the equations~\eqref{ev} and~\eqref{odd} in Section~\ref{pencil section}. \end{example}